tauri-apps/tauri-docs/docs/getting-started/beginning-tutorial.md

 import Link from '@docusaurus/Link'

 <Alert title="Please note" type="warning" icon="alert">
   You must have completed all the steps required for setting up the development environment on your machine.
-If you haven't done this yet, please see the <a href="/docs/get-started/intro#setting-up-your-environment"> setup page for your operating system</a>.
+If you haven't done this yet, please see the setup page for your operating system.
 </Alert>

 There are two ways to integrate with Tauri depends on your need: